MarginaliaSearch/MarginaliaSearch/doc/crawling.md

 known URLs for each domain.
 These are created in the `storage -> specifications` view in the operator's gui.

 To bootstrap the system, you need a list of known domains.
-This is just a text file with one domain name per line, with blanlines and comments starting with `#` ignored.
+This is just a text file with one domain name per line, with blanklines and comments starting with `#` ignored.

 Make it available over HTTP(S) and select `Download a list of domains from a URL` in the `Create New Specification` form.
 Make sure to give this specification a good description, as it will follow you around for  a while.